rhiannonmcn/Love-Light-Photography/README.md

 * The gallery can be expanded whereby a lightbox function can be implemented to achieve a greate user experience and interactivity with the images.

+* The gallery could also be categorised by Event

 * A Log In could be added whereby clients would have access to their photos of their event in a private gallery.

 * The mobile navigation menu could be changed into a burger menu.

+* An eccomerce online shop could be added for the sale of stock prints.

 # Technologies Used